VeriX-Anon: A Multi-Layered Framework for Mathematically Verifiable Outsourced Target-Driven Data Anonymization: Related Work

 In evaluating the landscape of outsourced computation, it is vital to consider a naive re-execution baseline where the client simply re-runs the full Target-Driven Anonymization locally to verify the correctness of the Cloud's output.
 The re-execution process is performed by downloading the outsourced results and fully reconstructing the decision tree from the raw feature space (including variables such as duration, age, and balance (\cite{moro2011bank})).
 Although this naive approach achieves perfect deterministic verification, it is to be understood that this requires $O(n \log n)$ computation to build the full decision tree, and in this case, it defeats the entire purpose of outsourcing the computation to the Cloud.
 Conversely, VeriX-Anon achieves comprehensive verification in $O(n/k)$ time for the hash traversal alongside an $O(1)$ overhead for the Explainable AI XAI utility check.
 This renders our approach strictly cheaper and highly practical for resource-constrained clients.

 As summarized in Table~\ref{tab:related_work_comparison}, the existing literature addresses isolated facets of outsourced data security, model explainability, and database integrity.
 Cryptographic frameworks provide rigorous mathematical proofs but incur prohibitive computational costs.
 Data mining auditing systems utilize artificial traps but lack structural verification and utility analysis.
+Two recent surveys confirm the gap: a comprehensive survey of zero-knowledge verifiable outsourced machine learning~(\cite{xing2025zero}) catalogues schemes that prove computational correctness at heavy cryptographic cost but none that verify utility, and a survey of data integrity and privacy preservation in the cloud~(\cite{abdul2023state}) covers auditing and $k$-anonymity techniques that check integrity and completeness but not whether predictive structure survived.
 Furthermore, while the Wasserstein distance effectively measures data fidelity, it has not been integrated into a cryptographic auditing pipeline.
 VeriX-Anon bridges these critical research gaps by introducing a multi-layered verification framework.
 By combining $O(n/k)$ authenticated decision tree traversal with probabilistic boundary sentinels and $O(1)$ explainable AI fingerprinting, VeriX-Anon provides a practical, cross-domain solution that avoids the $O(n \log n)$ bottleneck of naive client-side re-execution, ensuring that outsourced anonymization is both mathematically verifiable and utility-preserving.